Frequently Asked Questions

 Case study #2

-Vimeo, a Faros AI customer, accomplished something very similar by utilizing lunch-and-learns and knowledge swaps.
+Vimeo, a Faros customer, accomplished something very similar by utilizing lunch-and-learns and knowledge swaps.
 Watch their story:

 Strategic considerations: Risks and mitigation